Georgia Theatre

 Georgia Theatre is a live music venue and event space in Athens, Georgia.
-Many prominent national and local acts across all genres have performed at the Theatre, including rock, folk, country, indie, alternative, hip hop and electronic.
+National and local acts across all genres have performed at the theatre, including rock, folk, country, indie, alternative, hip hop and electronic.
 The venue is on the Athens Music History Walking Tour sponsored by the Athens Convention and Visitors Bureau.
 Georgia Theatre opened as a music venue in 1978, but spent a few years in the early 1980s operating sporadically as a movie house.
 It was reopened as a music venue in 1989 and has since hosted many of the major touring acts that come through the state.

 History

 In 1889, the YMCA of Athens bought the property on which Georgia Theatre now stands and built a building on the site.
 In its earliest days, this YMCA building served as home to the Georgia Bulldogs basketball team, from 1905 to 1911.
 Starting in 1913, a music store occupied the bottom floor while the YMCA continued to use the second and third floor.
 In 1926, the Masonic Temple Association of Athens bought the building and soon began sharing the space with Dorsey Furniture Co.
 In 1935, the Elite Theater opened in the location, building upon and expanding the foundation of YMCA building.

 After many different uses over the years, in 1977 Sam Smartt, Hap Harris, George Fontaine and Sheffy McArthur converted the building into a concert hall.
 The B-52s paid to perform at Georgia Theatre on May 20, 1978, and the following year The Police played as part of the band's first U.S. tour.

 Georgia Theatre briefly closed in 1981 and was reopened a year later by Carafe & Draft Theater as a movie house.
 Kyle Pilgrim and Bill "Duck" Anderson bought the building in 1989, planning to reopen Georgia Theatre as concert venue.
 Pylon performed the first show at the new Georgia Theatre, and in subsequent years the venue hosted Athens band Widespread Panic, Beck, Warren Zevon, J.J.
 Cale, David Byrne, Black Lips, Umphreys McGee, Dave Matthews Band, and members of R.E.M., among countless other acts of both national and international importance.
 The 2004 album Live at Georgia Theatre by Derek Trucks Band was recorded at the venue, as well as the video for John Mayer's 2002 song “No Such Thing”.
-In November 2004, Georgia Theatre was sold to Wilmot Greene and local physician Randy Smith who renovated and restored the building.
+In November 2004, Georgia Theatre was sold to Wilmot Greene who renovated and restored the building.
 In 2014, the venue was sold to Agon, who also owns Variety Playhouse in Atlanta, GA.